code-Estif/JavaScript-Projects/README.md

 - build math fromula coverter with function and an array
 - practice function with array and loop together
 - build to-do list pages
+- build shoping cart simulation with function and arrays...

 ## 🎯 Goal